 Where:

 AY and A2005 are the adjustments made (in absolute terms) to the national emissions totals in years Y and 2005 respectively.
-These are calculated using the same principles outlined in the existing technical guidance, which explains how revisions to emission factors and methodologies are used in the quantification of the adjustment.
+These are calculated using the same principles outlined in the existing technical guidance, which explains how changes applied to emission factors and methodologies are used in the quantification of the adjustment.
 In the case of adjustment under ERCs, it may be that one of AY and A2005 is zero.

 The following worked example shows the calculations that relate to example adjustment G (see figure above), where the adjustment under ERCs application increases the emission in 2005 from 100 to 110 and decreases the emission in 2020 from 80 to 70: